dspydev/python-projects/furniture-store-receipt-with-python/README.md

 # Furniture-Store-Receipt-with-Python

-This code simulates a simple furniture store that :
+This code simulates a simple furniture store that:

 - sells three items, each with their respective descriptions and prices
 - calculates the sales tax rate and defines a function to calculate the sales tax